dustin/powerlab/powerserver/README.md

 # PowerServer

-PowerServer is a web server that displays and records the current status of a PowerlabServer.
+PowerServer is a web server that displays, logs, and notifies on the status of a Powerlab charger.

 ![charging](https://usercontent.irccloud-cdn.com/file/VsDTLetw/charging)